-The {\em connected-sum} operation (denoted by $\sharp$) makes ${\rm EC}(k,M)$ an $H$-space.
-For any $f,g\in {\rm EC}(k,M)$, $f\sharp g$ is defined by ``stacking'' $g$ after $f$.
-In fact $\sharp$ is homotopy commutative, since $\sharp$ is a part of an action of the little $(k+1)$-disks operad on the space ${\rm EC}(k,M)$ \cite{Budney03}.
-The main idea of such an action can be found in \cite[Figure~2]{Budney03}.
+Budney \cite{Budney03} constructed an action of the little $(k+1)$-disks operad $\calC_{k+1}$ on ${\rm EC}(k,M)$.
+The main idea of the action can be found in \cite[Fig.~2]{Budney03}; start with the {\em connected-sum} $f\sharp g$ (defined explicitly below; see Figure~\ref{fig:connected_sum}), ``push off'' $g$ through $f$ as in the right-half of \cite[Fig.~2]{Budney03} until we arrive at $g\sharp f$, and perform the same procedure with $f$ and $g$ exchanged.
 As a corollary we have the following.

 \begin{thm}[\cite{Budney03}] $H_*({\rm EC}(k,M))$ admits a $k$-Poisson algebra structure. \end{thm}